Aekangi/FoodDiaries/README.md

 ## Upcoming Features

 At sometime in the near future, I plan to upgrade this app and add multiple features.
 As of right now, some of the features I plan to incorporate are:

--Search Bar
+- Search Bar
--Appetizer Diary
+- Appetizer Diary
--Dessert Diary
+- Dessert Diary
--feedback page
+- feedback page

 There are so many ideas that I have for this app, the list would just be too long.